-MSc in Geography and Geoinformatics (University of Copenhagen, expected in 2016).
+MSc in Geography and Geoinformatics (University of Copenhagen, expected in October, 2017).
 Office Assistant, City of Copenhagen, Department of Sustainable Development.
 Teaching experience from Herlev Gymnasium and University of Copenhagen.
-Active member of the student association for Physical Geography with University of Copenhagen.
+Former member of the student association for Physical Geography with University of Copenhagen.
 Works with GIS at the climate adaptation unit in the municipality of Copenhagen and at Energy and Water – Greater Copenhagen Science Centre.
 With DIS since 2016.

 Architect MAA/Urban Design Master (Royal Academy of Fine Arts, Copenhagen 2003).
 Extensive national/international experience with large-scale masterplans, building design and public space projects.
 Worked in leading positions at many firms including White Architects and Gehl Architects.
 Today, Partner at arki_lab, consulting on global urban design projects.
 With DIS since 2011.